 MyoKardia is a clinical-stage biopharmaceutical company discovering and developing targeted therapies for the treatment of serious cardiovascular diseases.
 Through this transaction, Bristol Myers Squibb gains mavacamten, a potential first-in-class cardiovascular medicine for the treatment of obstructive hypertrophic cardiomyopathy, a chronic heart disease with high morbidity and patient impact.

-The Goodwin team was led by Stuart Cable, Lisa Haddad, Mitchell Bloom, Mike Patrone and Maggie Wong with invaluable assistance from Kirby Lewis, Sarah Bock, Robert Crawford, Stephanie Philbin, Daniel Karelitz, Michael Jones, Jennifer Fay, Natalie Martirossian, Jackie Klosek, Grace Wirth, Cecila Lockner, Hayden Hutton, William Stanton, Andre Amorim, Nicole Spiteri and Sophie Duffy.
+The Goodwin team was led by Stuart Cable, Lisa Haddad, Mitchell Bloom, Mike Patrone and Maggie Wong with invaluable assistance from Kirby Lewis, Sarah Bock, Robert Crawford, Stephanie Philbin, Daniel Karelitz, Jennifer Fay, Natalie Martirossian, Jackie Klosek, Grace Wirth, Cecila Lockner, Hayden Hutton, William Stanton, Andre Amorim, Nicole Spiteri and Sophie Duffy.